AI in banking

 • Organizations needing proven, production-ready AI orchestration

-OpenCoreOS claims to be ideal for:
+OpenCoreOS claims to be right for:

-• Tier-one banks only (explicit focus)
+• Tier-one banks only

 • Banks seeking full core banking replacement

-• Organizations willing to adopt pre-launch technology
+• Organizations comfortable with pre-launch technology risk

 • Banks prioritizing autonomous infrastructure operations